outsidepro-arts/frequency_calculator/readme.md

 You can pull-request new bands support.

 ## A few final words

-This utility is just my exam for Python learning.
+This utility is just my exam in Python learning.
 So, Python welcome!